-The group contributes to the achievement f this target mainly via SUEZ ENVIRONMENT.
-For twelve years, SUEZ ENVIRONMENT operates in countries that meet this challenge; his role has always been to help them.
+The Group contributes to the achievement of this target mainly via SUEZ ENVIRONMENT.
+For twelve years, SUEZ ENVIRONMENT has been operating in countries that meet this challenge; his role has always been to help them.
 Over the last twelve years of international development period of SUEZ ENVIRONMENT, the company has made in partnership with public authorities, drinking water to nearly 10 million people in developing countries, including 8 million and 1.8 million individual access to communal water points, also 4.5 million people were connected to a sewerage system.

-- With regard to the protection of biodiversity, the group has implemented several projects.
-As a stakeholder of the Grenelle de l'Environnement, the Group is committed to develop action plans for all sensitive sites by the end of 2015 in Europe. - Another focus of this millennium goal is to improve by 2020 the lives of at least 100 Million slum dwellers.
+- With regard to the protection of biodiversity, the Group has implemented several projects.
+As a stakeholder of the Grenelle de l'Environnement, the Group is committed to develop action plans for all priority sites by the end of 2015 in Europe. - Another focus of this millennium goal is to improve by 2020 the lives of at least 100 Million slum dwellers.
 Of these trades, GDF SUEZ has implemented several programs to improve the living conditions of slum dwellers by allowing them to have access to water, improved sanitation and energy.
-For example, in Morocco, LYDEC has access to electricity, water and sanitation is a priority in response to the expectations of customers and authorities.
+For example, "Rassembleurs d'énergie" is providing technical and/or financial support for projects that promote access to sustainable energy for disadvantaged populations throughout the world.